Lachlan-Mayne/english-notes/Pete r/Business.md

 - Materials handling and packaging involves choosing the appropriate methods for the goods or services involved

 ## Outsourcing
-Outsourcing is the use of external, third-party providers to perform business activities for a business
+Outsourcing is the use of external, third-party providers to perform business activities for a business.
+Businesses outsour